Carina-P/ms3-best-books/README.md

 - It is easy to replace modal with an **affiliate link** when clicking on buy a book.
 - Add **indexes** to the database to speed up searching.
-- Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page. since carousel continues "moving" behind the modal, perhaps user gets confused which book opinion is added to.
+- Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page. since carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
 Notice: Books titel is given in modal and that is why this feature is not prioritized.

 ## Technologies Used